OYAP

 Students who are enrolled in a co-op which is a trade where you can apprentice are automatically "Participants" in OYAP.
 For example, if a student is participating in co-op at a restaurant in the kitchen preparing food, they are enrolled as a “Cook”.
 For students who are “Participants” in a trade, the following must be completed:

-1. Students and parents complete the Participant Application Form from the Ministry of Labour, Training and Skills Development (MLTSD), provided to them by the co-op Teacher.
+1. Students and parents complete the Participant Application Form from The Ministry of Labour, Immigration, Training and Skills Development (MLITSD), provided to them by the co-op Teacher.

 3. Teachers will enroll the student into the Employment Ontario Information System as a